Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Relational Semigroups and Convolution Algebras

 Finally, it is natural to consider the law $\forall x, y, z.\ R\, x\, y\, z \Rightarrow R\, x\, z\, y$, although it plays no further role in this study.
 A relational semigroup is \emph{abelian} if this \emph{relational commutativity law} holds; we call a quantale \emph{abelian} if the underlying semigroup is.
 We have verified with Isabelle that, if $\calS$ is an abelian relational semigroup, then $\calQ^\calS$ is an abelian quantale whenever $\calQ$ is.
 In particular, the convolution of quantale-valued functions from an abelian relational semigroup is commutative.
 In addition, we have proved lifting results to abelian quantales similar to those in Theorem~\ref{P:bmod-lifting}.
 These are relevant to separation logic~\cite{DongolGS15}.

 Quantales guarantee that infinite sums or suprema exist.
 In other situations, a restriction to finite sums is possible.

-A relation $R\subseteq X \times Y\times Z$ is \emph{locally finite} if for all $x$ there are finitely many $y$ and $z$ such that $R\, x\, y\, z$ holds.
-A relational semigroup or monoid is \emph{locally finite} whenever its relation is.
+\begin{defi} A relation $R\subseteq X \times Y\times Z$ is \emph{finitely decomposable} if for all $x$ there are finitely many $y$ and $z$ such that $R\, x\, y\, z$ holds.
+A relational semigroup or monoid is \emph{finitely decomposable} whenever its relation is. \end{defi}

-This notion adapts the topological concept of locally finite collections, and local finiteness of incidence algebras in order theory~\cite{Rota64}.
+This notion adapts the notions of the same name for semigroups and monoids as well as the topological concept of locally finite collections, and local finiteness of incidence algebras in order theory~\cite{Rota64}.
 Theorem~\ref{P:bmod-lifting} then specialises to semirings.
 On the one hand, these are essentially rings without additive inverses, that is, the additive reducts of semirings are abelian monoids, but not necessarily abelian groups.
 On the other hand, they can be seen as quantales in which finite suprema are replaced by (non-idempotent) sums, whereas infinite sums or infima need not exist.

-\begin{corollary} Let $\calS$ be a locally finite relational semigroup (monoid).
-If $\calR$ is a (unital) semiring, then so is $\calR^\calS$. \end{corollary} By local finiteness, all sums in convolutions $(f\Conv g)\, x$ are finite and can thus be taken over semirings without convergence issues.
+\begin{cor} Let $\calS$ be a finitely decomposable semigroup (monoid).
+If $\calR$ is a (unital) semiring, then so is $\calR^\calS$. \end{cor} By finite decomposability, all sums in convolutions $(f\Conv g)\, x$ are finite and can thus be taken over semirings without convergence issues.
 Alternatively one could require that $f$ and $g$ have finite support.
+For an extension of this lifting result to Kleene algebras see~\cite{CranchDS20}.